kuobenj/pi_scripts/README.md

 - Wifi dongle
 - 1 SPST Wired up
-- 1 SPDT Unconnected
+- 1 SPDT Wired up
+- 1 Custom LED Strip

 In the future I want to maybe add the following

-- Wiring up the SPDT switch
-- 4 Regular LEDs
+- 4 Regular LEDs?
+Maybe there might be current issues.
-- 1 Connection to a custom peripheral board for an LED Strip

 ## Scripts